 Does GERD cause asthma?
 Does acid reflux cause shortness of breath?
 How do you know if your acid reflux is causing asthma?
 In this section, we’ll explore all of these questions and dig deeper into the link between GERD and asthma.
 Let’s start by describing what asthma typically looks like.

 If you’re experiencing symptoms like shortness of breath, a whistle or hissing when you inhale or exhale, coughing – particularly at night, and tightening or pain in your chest, you may have asthma and should see your doctor.
 Symptoms can vary from person to person and episodes can range from mild to severe.
 While the latter needs immediate medical attention, mild symptoms also need the proper care to keep asthma in check.

 The good news is that when acid reflux is addressed, asthma symptoms can get better.
-Dr. Jobe co-authored a recent study that assessed the patterns and proximity of reflux episodes in patients with adult onset asthma.
-The study found that 90% of patients who resolved their acid reflux experienced improvement in their asthma symptoms.
-(The patients underwent laparoscopic surgery to treat their reflux.)
+Dr. Blair Jobe, one of the nation’s preeminent esophageal disease specialists, co-authored a study that assessed the patterns and proximity of reflux episodes in patients with adult onset asthma.
+The study found that 90% of patients who underwent laparoscopic surgery to resolve their acid reflux experienced improvement in their asthma symptoms.

 Given the strong connection between GERD and asthma, it’s important for every reflux sufferer to know the signs of asthma.
 For some, understanding the link between the two diseases lends a higher priority to practicing effective daily habits.
 Then you can breathe easier knowing you’re doing your part to prevent reflux and the onset of asthma.